basacul/GCDCourseProject/CodeBook.md

 | fBodyGyro.std...X | Standard deviation of the frequency of the body's gyroscope measurement in the x-axis
 | fBodyGyro.std...Y | Standard deviation of the frequency of the body's gyroscope measurement in the y-axis
 | fBodyGyro.std...Z | Standard deviation of the frequency of the body's gyroscope measurement in the z-axis
-| fBodyAccMag.std.. | Standard deviation of the frequency of the body's acceleration magnitude
+| fBodyAccMag.std.. | Standard deviation of the frequency's signal magnitude of the body's acceleration
-| fBodyBodyAccJerkMag.std.. | Standard deviation of the frequency of the body's jerk acceleration magnitude
+| fBodyBodyAccJerkMag.std.. | Standard deviation of the frequency's signal magnitude of the body's jerk acceleration
-| fBodyBodyGyroMag.std.. | Standard deviation of the frequency of the body's gyroscope measurement magnitude
+| fBodyBodyGyroMag.std.. | Standard deviation of the frequency's signal magnitude of the body's gyroscope measurement
-| fBodyBodyGyroJerkMag.std.. | Standard deviation of the frequency of the body's jerk gyroscope measurement magnitude
+| fBodyBodyGyroJerkMag.std.. | Standard deviation of the frequency's signal magnitude of the body's jerk gyroscope measurement